lpacher/lae/fpga/practicum/14_vio/README.md

 ## Implement the design on target FPGA
 [**[Contents]**](#contents)

-Inspect the content of the main **Xilinx Design Constraints (XDC)** file used to implement the design on real FPGA hardware already prepared for you:
+Since the core functionality of the counter as well as its I/O interface with the outside world has not changed all design constraints are the same as those used in the previous
+practicum:

 ```
-% cat xdc/counter_ila.xdc
+% diff xdc/counter_vio.xdc ../13_ila/xdc/counter_ila.xdc
 ```

 <br />